 In England, multi-agency local enquiries, Serious Case Reviews are carried out following the death (and in some cases serious harm) of a child where maltreatment is known or suspected.
 Since 2006, the Government have been commissioning UEA to conduct national analyses of these reviews to identify learning to improve frontline practice with the aim of preventing child deaths through maltreatment.

-UEA's Centre for Research on Children and Families (CRCF) have now completed their fifth consecutive study for the Government of such reviews across England.
+UEA’s Centre for Research on Children and Families (CRCF) are undertaking their sixth consecutive study for the Government of such reviews across England.

 Professor Brandon commented: "Our efforts with the CRCF continue to pinpoint where children may be at most risk, and to identify opportunities for providing cross-agency support and decisive action for children and families who are especially vulnerable".

 Professor Brandon’s expertise is often called upon.
-For example, Brandon is currently a member of the Academic Advisory Board for the high profile Independent Inquiry into Child Sexual Abuse.
+For example, Brandon has been a member of the Academic Advisory Board for the high profile Independent Inquiry into Child Sexual Abuse.
 Similarly, In 2012, Professor Brandon gave evidence to the Education Select Committee which examined improvements needed for neglect, older children and the thresholds for intervention.
-UEA’s triennial study of Serious Case Reviews is mentioned in the 2016 Wood Report of the Role and Functions of Local Safeguarding Children Boards which recommends a new structure for carrying out Serious Case Reviews.
+UEA’s 2016 Serious Case Review study is mentioned in the 2016 Wood Report of the Role and Functions of Local Safeguarding Children Boards which recommends a new structure for carrying out Serious Case Reviews which was taken up in the Children and Social Work Act 2017.
 Professor Brandon gave evidence to Alan Wood and presented at an All Parliamentary Group seminar on child protection in March 2016.
 CRCF continue to work closely with the NSPCC and with Norfolk’s Chief Constable Simon Bailey, the National Policing lead for child protection and abuse investigation, to help the police respond to child abuse and neglect at an earlier stage.

 CRCF continue to strive to provide crucial learning for all those who work closely with children and families and also on a national level for the Government and policy makers.